lusgas-dev/I-excel/README.md

 Another Chrome setting is the dark mode, to set it go to: [chrome://settings/appearance](chrome://settings/appearance) and press apearence and dark
 ## Snipping Tool
-Open the snipping tool by pressing Win+Shift+S then press Ctrl+E to make the symbol of a image with a pen turn blue
+Open the snipping tool by searching in the search bar, go to the three dots, settings and deactivate auto save screenshots
 ## Windows settings
 Make sure the color is set to blue